Leonardo-Boss/suckless-site/dwm.suckless.org/patches/nextprev/index.md

 ## Description

 * Increment or decrement the selected tag
-* [shiftview][].c is a better implementation of this, allowing you to rotate the selected tags
+* [shiftview](//lists.suckless.org/dev/1104/7590.html).c is a better
+  implementation of this, allowing you to rotate the selected tags

 ## Download